Biographies of the Justices

 In 1994 she became a High Court judge, the first to have made her career as an academic and public servant rather than a practising barrister.
 In 1999 she was the second woman to be promoted to the Court of Appeal, before becoming the first woman Law Lord.

-Justice of The Supreme Court, The Right Hon the Lord Mance
+Deputy President of The Supreme Court, The Right Hon the Lord Mance

 Lord Mance read law at University College, Oxford, spent time with a Hamburg law firm and then practised at the commercial bar and sat as a Recorder until 1993.
 He chaired various Banking Appeals Tribunals and was a founder director of the Bar Mutual Indemnity Insurance Fund.